-See in Glossary these transparent areas can negatively affect performance.
+By default, Unity renders each Sprite on a rectangle Mesh.
+This Mesh might include transparent areas outside the Texture’s border, and rendering these transparent areas can negatively affect performance.
 When you use the Custom Outline editor to define a Mesh outline that matches the outline of the Sprite Texture, you reduce the size of the transparent areas, which improves performance.

 |Snap||Snap control points to the nearest pixelThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

-|Outline Tolerance||Use the slider to control the complexity and accuracy of the generated Mesh outline.
-At the minimum value (0), the Sprite Editor generates a basic Mesh outline around the Sprite with the minimal number of control points.
-At the maximum value (1), the Sprite Editor generates a Mesh outline with many control points and a tight Mesh that follows the pixel outline of the Sprite as closely as possible.|
+|Outline Tolerance||Use this slider to control how tightly and accurately the generated outline follows the outline of the Sprite texture.
+At the minimum value (0), the Sprite Editor generates a basic outline around the Sprite.
+At the maximum value (1), the Sprite Editor generates an outline that follows the outline of the Sprite texture as closely as possible.|